jaysonalfie/-100daysofcode/log.md

 **Link to Work**:https://github.com/jaysonalfie/rescuelink.git

 ### August 30th - Day 91 of 100
-**Today's Progress**:Still worked on the rescuelink project just to find out how it works.
+**Today's Progress**:Still worked on the rescuelink project just to find out how it works and understanding Blockchain.

-**Thought's** I am startin to get more as I proceed and it is really fun to learn new things.
-Lets see where it gets us
+**Thought's** I am starting to get more as I proceed and it is really fun to learn new things.
+Let's see where it gets us

 **Link to Work**:https://github.com/jaysonalfie/rescuelink.git